DBA Open Session:

 This page will be updated as we continue to confirm camp details and itineraries.
 We will post a link to our registration page on the morning of registration.
 You may also email Justine at email@example.com or call us at 907-683-2597 if you have any questions.

-Scholarship Applications (see form below) are due within two weeks of registration along with all other camp paperwork.
-Scholarship notifications are announced four weeks after registration opens.
+Scholarship Applications are due within two weeks of your registration.
+Scholarship notifications are announced by April 15th, 2022.

 Cancellation and Refund policy: